Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Analysis of the Continuous-time Dynamics

 Our theoretical analysis starts with investigating the continuous-time Langevin dynamics governed by the potential $U$.
-That is, we will consider Ito-processes $(X_t)_{t \geq 0}$ satisfying the following stochastic differential equation (SDE)
+That is, we will consider Ito-processes $(X_t)_{t \geq 0}$ satisfying the stochastic differential equation (SDE)

-where $(W_t)_{t \geq 0}$ is a standard $d$-dimensional Brownian motion and $ \mu \in \mathcal{P}_2( \R^d)$.
-While the subdifferential $\partial U(x)$ is, in general, a set-valued function, in the following $\partial U(x)$ will denote a single valued function where each function value is an element of the subdifferential of $U(x)$.
-Albeit constituting a slight abuse of notation, we believe this to improve readability of the proofs and results.
-Under the following \Cref{Ass:Potentials}, we will establish existence and uniqueness of a solution to said SDE as well as ergodicity to the unique stationary distribution $\pi$ as $t\rightarrow\infty$.
-We will denote the distribution of a solution $X_t$ as $\mu_t$. \begin{ass} The potential $U : \R^d \rightarrow \R$ satisfies the following conditions: \begin{enumerate}[label=(\roman*)] \item Quadratic growth: There exists $C>0$ such that for any $x\in\R^d$
+where $(W_t)_{t \geq 0}$ is a standard $d$-dimensional Brownian motion, $ \mu \in \mathcal{P}_2( \R^d)$, and $\nabla U$ is the weak derivative, which exists under the imposed assumptions on $U$.
+Under \Cref{Ass:Potentials}, we establish the existence and uniqueness of a solution to \eqref{eq:sde}, as well as the ergodicity with unique stationary distribution $\pi$.
+We denote the distribution of a solution $X_t$ as $\mu_t$. \begin{ass} The potential $U : \R^d \rightarrow \R$ satisfies the following conditions: \begin{enumerate}[label=(\roman*)] \item $m$-strong convexity: there exists $m>0$ such that for any $x,y\in\R^d$, $\lambda\in[0,1]$